ibraheemdev/ibraheemca/content/posts/2020-09-15-a-half-hour-to-learn-go.md

 #### **Interfaces**

-Interfaces are something multiple types have in common:
+Interfaces are something multiple types have in common.
+They can contain any number of methods in their method set:

 ```go
 type Signed interface {